 How to Drink More Water

 If you're not experiencing these symptoms, that doesn't necessarily guarantee you're drinking enough water.
-If you're rarely thirsty and notice your urine is clear or light yellow in color, it's a sign that you're probably drinking enough fluids, according to the Mayo Clinic.
+If you're rarely thirsty and notice your urine is clear or light yellow in color, that's a sign that you're probably drinking enough fluids, according to the Mayo Clinic.

 Although we all know drinking water is absolutely necessary for good health, some may struggle to guzzle down sufficient water each day.
 Luckily, there are a few tricks you can try to increase your hydration.

 - Try infused water.
 In some cases, adding some flavor to your water may encourage you to drink more, according to the Mayo Clinic.
 Try infusing your water with lemon juice, fresh fruit or herbs.
 Fresh fruits or citrus can add some zest to your glass without tacking on added sugars.
 You can also fill your shopping cart with these healthy flavored waters.

 - Mayo Clinic: "Water: How Much Should You Drink Every Day?"